snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-0.9.7-released-with-important-bug-fixes.md

 <h3><a name="upgrading-hive">8.3 Upgrading for Hive users</a></h3>
 </div>

-You can find the new x y.
+You can find the updated Hive file in our repository as [4-storage/hive-storage/hiveql/table-def.q] [hive-ddl].

+Note that enriched events generated by pre-0.9.6 Snowplow are not compatible with this updated Hive definition, and will need to be re-generated.

 <h2><a name="help">5.
 Help</a></h2>